 Here are 15+ ways to collect email addresses and build an email list that will grow your business:

 - Add a signup button on your Facebook business page

 - Collect email addresses with Facebook Ads

-- Use popups to make your forms more prominent
+- Use pop-ups to make your forms more prominent

-- Reach out to people one on one
+- Reach out to people individually

 - Share your link on social media with compelling visuals and snippets